Orukkamalai Sri Varadaraja Perumal Temple, Salem

 Introduction

-• The Varadaraja Perumal Temple is situated on the Orukkamalai hills, about 5 kilometers from Sankagiri, which is about 40 kilometers southwest of Salem.
+- The Varadaraja Perumal Temple is perched on the Orukkamalai hills, approximately 5 kilometers from Sankagiri and about 40 kilometers southwest of Salem, Tamil Nadu.

 Puranic Significance

-• Approximately 1000 years ago, the area around Orukkamalai was primarily used by cowherds for grazing their cattle.
+- Around 1000 years ago, the region surrounding Orukkamalai was primarily used by cowherds for grazing cattle.

-• One day, a cowherd discovered natural formations of Vaishnavite symbols (Sankhu, Chakram, and Naamam) inside a cave and a naturally formed Hanuman idol on the road just outside the cave.
+- One day, a cowherd stumbled upon natural formations of Vaishnavite symbols (Sankhu, Chakram, and Naamam) inside a cave, along with a naturally formed idol of Hanuman located just outside the cave.

-• Finally, he prayed to Lord Varadaraja Perumal, promising to offer One Paisa (a small coin) to the Lord if the cow would get up and reach its destination.
+- In a moment of desperation, he prayed to Lord Varadaraja Perumal, vowing to offer One Paisa (a small coin) if the cow would get up and complete its journey.

-• Miraculously, as soon as he made this vow, the stubborn cow got up and began walking without resistance.
+- Miraculously, upon making this promise, the cow stood up and began walking without any resistance.

 Century/Period/Age